top of page

 2013-2015

-Spectroscopy is a main tool to investigate whether diamonds are natural, lab-grown, and/or have had their color enhanced.
-My expertise at the Gemological Institute of America was in spectral analysis of very small gems, or melee.
+Spectroscopy is a main tool to investigate whether diamonds are natural, lab-grown, and/or have had their color temporarily or permanently enhanced.
+My expertise at the Gemological Institute of America was in the spectral analysis of very small gems, or melee.
 I developed new analytical techniques for quickly determining the mineralogy and color origin of melee using FTIR spectroscopy, publishing results and methods in Gems & Gemology.
+This job between my Bachelor's and PhD was how I first fell in love with spectroscopy.
+(Wang et al., 2014; Sheppard et al., 2015a; Sheppard et al., 2015b)

 2011-2014

-Methylphenanthrenes are organic molecules that can be used as a paleothermometer to understand past fault slip rates.
-We calibrated this technique using fault samples with pseudotachylite, a visible record of the most intensely heated part of the rock.
+Methylphenanthrenes are organic molecules that break down under different heating conditions.
+We calibrated a technique to use methylphenanthrenes as a paleothermometer to understand past fault slip rates using fault samples with pseudotachylite, visible melt that records the most intensely heated part of the rock.
 To understand the kinetics of these reactions we also conducted rapid heating experiments to see how the molecules broke down under different time and temperature regimes.
+This was part of my Bachelor's research done at Lamont-Doherty Earth Observatory.
+(Savage, Polissar, Sheppard, et al., 2014; Sheppard et al., 2015)